kzu/kzu.github.io/_posts/2015-11-23-how-vs-builds-on-mac-with-xamarin.md

 layout: post
 tags: programming, msbuild, xbuild, xamarin, mac, ios
 ---
-# How Visual Studio builds on the Mac with Xamarin

 When we started working for Xamarin [as consultants](http://clariusconsulting.net), a couple years ago, it was nothing short of amazing for us that Xamarin had already achieved a pretty solid "F5 experience" with an app building on the Mac and debugging like any regular local .NET app.
 I had the same feeling the first time I did the same thing against an Azure website.
 Felt like magic (in the [Arthur C. Clark](http://www.brainyquote.com/quotes/quotes/a/arthurccl101182.html#ZaMC1KSvguO7s706.99) way).

-During the past year and a half since [the we joined Xamarin](http://www.cazzulino.com/hello-xamarin.html), we iterated (among other things) on the this key component of the developer experience, culminating in our most recent release, [Xamarin 4](http://xmn.io/xamarin4).
+During the past year and a half since [the we joined Xamarin](http://www.cazzulino.com/hello-xamarin.html), we iterated (among other things) on this key component of the developer experience, culminating in our most recent release, [Xamarin 4](http://xmn.io/xamarin4).
 What started as a (more or less) batch process of "zip sources, HTTP post to Mac, build, run" (with frequent rebuilds needed), is now a fine-tuned granular incremental build system driven by MSBuild, connecting to the Mac over a resilient, auto-deployed and always-on messaging layer running on top of a bi-directional binary protocol over TCP, secured by an SSH tunnel.

 At the user experience level, it might seem that little has changed other than a fancy new connection dialog.
 But as Tim Cook said "the only thing that changed is everything", so I'll go over the details of how it works today with the new Xamarin 4 experience.